immutability-io/consul-terraform/README.md

 $ packer build consul.json
 ```

 After a successful build, we will have a new AMI ID.
-Take note of this because it will be used in the Terraform phase:
+Take note of this because it will be used in the Terraform phase.
+You should update the TF VAR AMI ID in your exports.source and re-source it as well.

 ```
 ==> Builds finished.
 The artifacts of successful builds are: